Kractero/issue-stats/README.md

 4. See your exact badge icons alongside the results and regenerate them if they are out of date with one click.

 ![Filter](/public/Filter.png)

----

-## Legality
-The script should be legal, it makes api calls with a user-agent client-side.

----

-## Contributing
-Contributions are welcome, especially to the json generation script.
-Just make a PR.

----

-### Dev Notes
-I care about the stats on a select few of my puppets, and I became tired of flipping through MWQ and NSIndex for issues to pick the right choice, sometimes even tanking stats because of mismatching the numbers and the actual issue choice.
-I then had the idea to make a TamperMonkey script that would inject MWQ results onto the issues page.

-Initially, this was to be an edge function route (mainly for personal use), and this was because of CORS, which would prevent me from getting both NSIndex and MWQ data.
-It would then scrape MWQ Issue results (a data repository by Trotterdam) and NSIndex (a now read-only wiki by Minoa), and would use the two to map the issue choices presented by a nation to the issue choices from NSIndex and effect lines and results from MWQ.
-This worked relatively well and can be seen in earlier commits and most of the current code is adjusted from this era.

-Sherpdawerp made me aware of an unfinished python script they made that would generate a json based off the issue megathread.
-I was aware of the issue megathread but it did not seem easy to map its large and inconsistently formatted issues to MWQ, but using their script as a springboard, I finished it and made it more robust to account for megathread edgecases and added the MWQ feature that was yet to be added.
-I then installed these jsons in place of NSIndex and MWQ and continued to use the edge solution.
-I added fastify around this time so people could potentially self host it.

-I then realized that since the only fetch calls left were to github's raw.githubusercontent.com domain and nationstates itself, I was probably not going to run into any cors, so there was no point in having any api route at all.
-I then merged all the function into the TamperMonkey script, and that is where it is today.

-Most of the core function is the same as when I was still scraping NSIndex and MWQ data, but this was an interesting journey and I have to thank Sherpdawerp for making me aware of their script.

-### To Do:
-Export local host stuff to local file so not all is lost after clearing browser data.